Dili: Sea

-Once the Tibar port is operational, it is expected to handle all cargo shipping, leaving the current Dili port to become a dedicated ferry terminal.
+A dry port has been created 8 km from the main Port of Dili, and there is a naval port in Hera.
+Cargo operations in Dili Port halted from 1 October 2022.
 A twice-weekly ferry service operates between Dili and Oecusse, and a ferry travels between Dili and Atauro once a week.
 The Dili Port serves as the main link for these locations with the rest of the country.
 These ferries deposit people and vehicles onto a slipway, rather than a dedicated berthing.

 Air

-The Presidente Nicolau Lobato International Airport, named after independence leader Nicolau Lobato, is located within the city.
+The Presidente Nicolau Lobato International Airport, named after independence leader Nicolau Lobato, is located in the city.
 It serves regular flights to Darwin (Australia), Denpasar (Indonesia), and Singapore.
 In 2014, it served 198,080 passengers and 172 tons of cargo.
 It has one runway, which is 1850 m long and 30 m wide, lying 8 m above mean sea level.
-A lack of runway lighting prevents night-time landings, so the airport operates from 6am to 6pm.
+A lack of runway lighting prevents night-time landings, so the airport operates from 6 am to 6 pm.
 The passenger terminals were originally domestic terminals during the Indonesian period, leaving them ill-designed to handle international customs and immigration.
-Due to the size of the runway, only medium-sized planes such as the A310 and the B737 can be accommodated, and there is limited space for aircraft parking.
+Due to the size of the runway, only medium-sized planes such as the A319 and the B737 can be accommodated, and there is limited space for aircraft parking.
 The runway is constrained by the sea and the Comoro river, although there are plans to extend the runway through land reclamation and/or by bridging the river.
 A new international terminal is also planned.
 Despite this, it is thought the airport may be able to handle capacity requirement until 2030.

-This is the only functioning international airport in East Timor, though there are airstrips in Baucau, Suai and Oecusse used for domestic flights.
+This is the only functioning international airport in Timor-Leste, though there are airstrips in Baucau, Suai and Oecusse used for domestic flights.
 Until recently, Dili's airport runway has been unable to accommodate aircraft larger than the Boeing 737 or C-130 Hercules, but in January 2008, the Portuguese charter airline EuroAtlantic Airways operated a direct flight from Lisbon using a Boeing 757, carrying 140 members of the Guarda Nacional Republicana.